-They will also face an internal conflict they must overcome, a fatal character flaw in their character, causing them to hurt other people and stopping them from achieving their goal.
-They need to address this but the writer needs to determine the flaw.
+It is a fatal character flaw in their character, causing them to hurt other people and stopping them from achieving their goal.

-Story question: What is the character's fatal flaw and how is it harming others and stopping them from achieving their personal goal?
+Story question: What is the character's fatal flaw and how is it harming others and stopping them from achieving their goal?